dfujim/bILT/README.md

 alpha:      Tikhonov regularization parameter
 annot:      annotation object (blank, but shown on hover)
 axp:        L curve matplotlib axis
 line:       L curve line drawn, used for annotation shown on hover
 chi2:       chisquared value of fit
 figp:       L curve matplotlib figure
 fity:       fit function corresponding to K*p
-fn:         function handle with signature f(x,w)
+fn:         function handle with signature f(x, w)
 isiter:     if True, alpha is a list, not a number
 maxiter:    max number of iterations in solver
 p:          array of probabilities corresponding to w, fit results